You are currently viewing Parenting an Adult Child With a Mental Illness

 Set Reasonable Expectations

-Your daughter may not have grown into the adult that you expected her to be.
-That does not mean that she has failed.
+Your adult child may not have grown into the adult that you expected them to be.
+That does not mean that they have failed.
 Nor does it mean that you have.
-Blaming her or yourself for how her life has turned out thus far is at best a counterproductive endeavor.
-At worst, it can drive a wedge between the two of you at a time when she most needs your support.
+Blaming them or yourself for how their life has turned out thus far is at best a counterproductive endeavor.
+At worst, it can drive a wedge between the two of you at a time when they most need your support.

 Recovering from a mental illness is typically a long-term process.
-The day your daughter agrees to get help is an important step.
-But it’s far from the last one she will need to take.
-Establish reasonable expectations for her progress, be prepared for challenges and setbacks along the way, and understand that her ability to heal is not something that you can control.
+The day your adult child agrees to get help is an important step.
+But it’s far from the last one they will need to take.
+Establish reasonable expectations for their progress, be prepared for challenges and setbacks along the way, and understand that their ability to heal is not something that you can control.

 Get Help for Yourself

-If you are afraid that your daughters mental illness is destroying family, you may be hesitant to discuss your problems with friends or relatives.
+If you are afraid that your child’s mental illness is destroying family, you may be hesitant to discuss your problems with friends or relatives.
 Resist this urge to isolate yourself.

 First, struggling with a mental illness (or having a child who has developed a mental health concern) is nothing to be ashamed of.
 Second, the simple act of talking to someone you trust can help you manage your stress levels.
 It may also help you determine which steps you should take next.